wso2/docs-choreo-dev/en/docs/develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md

-# Develop a Web Application
+# Build and Deploy a Single-Page Web Application

 A web application is an application program hosted on a server and serves ingress traffic through a browser.
 In Choreo, you can deploy a web application by creating a Web Application component and connecting it to a Git repository that contains the implementation of the web application.
 Web applications can fall into one of the following categories: